wrodney/serverless-async-lambda-api/README.md

-# Asynchronous Messaging with AWS Lambda
+# Asynchronous Messaging with AWS Lambda..this is my test change, please ignore

 A common architectural pattern is to loosely couple microservices is to expose an API.
 REST APIs tend to be designed with synchronous communications, where a response is required.
 Synchronous functions are used when you need to know the result of an operation before moving on to the next one.